Siyavula/emas.loadtest/emas/loadtest/emas-performance-report/source/index.rst

     catalogue we did move orders to their own smaller catalogue though.

-2. An overview of the setup we benchmarked
+2. An overview of the set-up we benchmarked
 ==========================================

     Four distinct servers were used in the benchmarking process.
-Any further mention of 'test cluster' in this document refers to the following setup:
+Any further mention of 'test cluster' in this document refers to the following set-up:

 Siyavula Performance 1 (aka.
 SP1)
 ---------------------------------